ml-zju/PBScreen/README.md

 # Code Files
 ## Batch Train.ipynb
-- This Jupyter Notebook is likely used for training models in a batch processing manner.
+- This Jupyter Notebook is used for training models in a batch processing manner.
 ## Benchmark.ipynb
 - The `Benchmark.ipynb` notebook is designed to evaluate and compare the performance of different models or algorithms.
 ## Descriptors.ipynb